-Demon hunters were added at the beginning of the Legion expansion and start at level 98—you will need a character that is at least level 70 on the same server to create one.
+Demon hunters were added at the beginning of the Legion expansion and start at level eight in Shadowlands.
 They wear leather armour and use warglaives, swords, axes, or fist weapons.
 Demon hunters have what is probably the highest mobility in the game and their Glide ability means you'll never have to take fall damage.
-They also debuff targets to take 5 percent more magic damage from all sources, making them sought after for group content.
-Demon hunters only have two specs to choose from but they are both incredibly fun to play, not least because of the Metamorphosis ability which transforms your character into a demon for a short time
+They also debuff targets to take more magic damage from all sources, making them sought after for group content.
+Demon hunters only have two specs to choose from but they are both incredibly fun to play, not least because of the Metamorphosis ability which transforms your character into a demon for a short time.

 Havoc is the damage class of demon hunters.
 It can deal a huge amount of damage and can take on large packs of enemies with ease.
 It has very powerful offensive cooldowns to deal high damage.
 Killing enemies also has a high chance of producing Soul Fragments which heal the demon hunter when picked up, making levelling incredibly easy.

 Vengeance is the demon hunter tanking spec and works with a combination of damage reduction and healing abilities.
-They have high mobility and high damage output and while they are viable in lower raid difficulties and shine in dungeons, they not an optimal tanking choice for pushing high-end content.
+They have high mobility and high damage output for a tank and have a number of crowd-control abilities to help lock enemies down.
+They shine in both dungeon and raid environments.

 Death Knight (melee damage/tank)

 Death knights were introduced with the Wrath of the Lich King expansion.
-They are a plate armour wearing melee class and start at level 55—you will need a character (on any server) that is at least level 55 to create one.
+They are a plate armour wearing melee class and start at level eight in Shadowlands.
 They use Runes and Runic Power as resources.
 They have a good amount of utility including Death Grip which pull the enemy target to the player as well as a number of interrupts and slows.
 They are also one of the few classes to have a combat resurrection.

 Unholy is a damage spec and uses two handed axes, maces, or swords.
 It relies on spreading disease to enemies with their abilites as well as summoning undead minions to come to their add for additional damage.
 Unholy performs well with both single-target and AoE situations though it has some ramp up time.
 For this reason, it may not be the ideal spec for levelling.

-Frost is the second damage spec and is the easiest death knight spec to learn.
-It dual-wields one handed weapons and deals good burst AoE damage but is probably one of the slower specs, in terms of mobility.
+Frost is the second damage spec and is arguably the easiest death knight spec to learn.
+It dual-wields one-handed weapons and deals good burst AoE damage but is probably one of the slower specs in terms of mobility.
 It has good utility and some self-healing with the Death Strike ability.